Casirivimab and Imdevimab photo

 - This medication is produced by Regeneron Pharmaceuticals and was given to U.S. President Donald Trump when he had COVID-19

-- It may reduce the need for hospitalization or emergency department visit when given in accordance with EUA criteria.
+- It may reduce the need for hospitalization or emergency department visit when given in accordance with EUA criteria to patients with SARS-CoV-2 variants for which it has activity.
 Clinical data are provided in the Fact Sheet.

-- Was given Emergency Use Authorization (EUA) status from the FDA on 22 November 2020
+- Was given Emergency Use Authorization (EUA) status from the FDA on 22 November 2020, this FDA EUA was later revoked on January 26th 2022 due to lack of activity against the Omicron variant as the predominant variant in circulation

-- EUA covers use by healthcare providers in an outpatient settings to treat mild to moderate COVID-19 in adults and pediatric patients with positive results of direct SARS-CoV-2 viral testing who are 12 years of age and older weighing at least 40 kg, and who are at high risk for progressing to severe COVID-19 and/or hospitalization
+- EUA covered use by healthcare providers in an outpatient settings to treat mild to moderate COVID-19 in adults and pediatric patients with positive results of direct SARS-CoV-2 viral testing who were 12 years of age and older weighing at least 40 kg, and who are at high risk for progressing to severe COVID-19 and/or hospitalization

 - There is a long, broad list of criteria for what is considered “high risk”

-- Use an “outpatient” infusion sites is likely to be challenging from an infection control standpoint and overall logistics standpoint
+- Use in “outpatient” infusion sites is challenging from an infection control standpoint and overall logistics standpoint

-- Use later in disease may lead to worse outcomes, is recommended to give within 10 days of symptom onset
+- Use later in disease may lead to worse outcomes, is recommended to give within 10 days of symptom onset, however was approved in the UK for use in patients hospitalized with COVID-19

 - Adults or pediatric patients who are hospitalized due to COVID-19